 - To play a strategic role across the region by linking with other organisations such as

 GAPH, GASH, GASSH, G15, GSP, National Star college , The University of Gloucestershire, Gloucestershire college, SGS Stroud college, training providers (Prospects and Bridge), Parent Carers ( Face 2 Face), Forwards Employment, GFirst LEP, local businesses and voluntary sector organisations.

-Our staff have well developed expertise in a number of areas and this together with excellent facilities and resources enables us to play a significant role in the network of services the Local Authority provides to meet the special educational needs of pupils in Gloucestershire.
+Staff within our Trust schools have well developed expertise in a range of areas which, together with excellent facilities and resources, enables us to play a significant role in the network of services the Local Authority provides to meet the special educational needs of pupils in Gloucestershire.